dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 ## External Test Results Across Training and Scale {#sec:eval_results}

 We wrote three variations of each of these tests, resulting in 15 tests total.
-Below, you can see the number of passing tests for each model.
+In [@Fig:hl_scale] below, we can see the number of passing tests for each model under mypy and mypy++.
 \AT{should we be plotting lpr? instead of raw pass rate? but log 15 is pretty small...}

-![A bar graph showing how several sizes of model perform on the high-level nullability tests](images/hl_model_results.svg){#fig:hl_scale}
+![A bar graph showing how several sizes of model perform on the high-level nullability tests](images/hl_mypy_vs_grep_models.svg){#fig:hl_scale}

-In [@Fig:hl_scale], we can see the number of passing tests for each model.
-We can see that, generally speaking, models get better with scale: Pythia-2.8b parameters can pass about half the tests, but we need the much larger and more parameter efficient Llama-405b to pass all of the tests.
+We can see the number of fully passing tests for each model in blue.
+Generally speaking, models get better with scale: Pythia-2.8b parameters can pass about half the tests, but we need the much larger and more parameter efficient Llama-405b to pass all of the tests.
 This matches our expectations that eval scores should scale logarithmically, indicating that these tests are well distributed.

-![A bar plot showing how the Pythia models perform in mypy vs mypy++](images/hl_mypy_vs_grep_models.svg){#fig:hl_mypy}

-\todo{let's merge these figures}
-In [@Fig:hl_mypy], we see the test result for the pythia models using the mypy and mypy++ type systems.
-As we expected, the mypy results (red bar) are always above the mypy++ results (blue bar), as mypy++ is a stricter type system.
+\todo{let's merge these figures} We can also see the test result for the pythia models under the weaker mypy success criteria.
+As we expected, the mypy results (red bar) are (almost^[Deepseek has one model output that demonstrates complete understanding of nullability, and runs fine at runtime, but fails the typechecker.
+This is because the code it generates catches the `TypeError` and changes control flow instead of checking for `None` values up front.]) always above the mypy++ results (blue bar), as mypy++ is a stricter type system.
 There are six tests in the dataset involving non-annotated functions, and using the weaker mypy typesystem causes up to five more tests to pass than using mypy++^[We don't see all six non-annotated function tests passing under mypy, because models can still fail these tests by producing invalid syntax.]

 Next, we want to understand the training dynamics at play here.
 Below, we can see how Pythia 6.9b performs on the tests during training from